-Easy-to-read medicine information about beclometasone – what it is, how to use beclometasone safely and possible side effects.
-Beclometasone inhaler is commonly called Beclazone or Qvar.
+Beclometasone inhaler is used to prevent asthma.
+Find out how to use it safely and possible side effects.
+Beclometasone inhaler is also called Beclazone or Qvar.

 |Type of medicine||Also called|